 Whether to reconfigure I/O bus according to the bus configuration when PPAR is powered on or reset.
 The default is off (disable).
-Execute the command while PPAR is not in mode
+Execute the command while PPAR is not in operation.
+You cannot set it in SPARC M10-1.

+mode